 No one can tell you what to charge besides you.
 You know your costs, your goals and what feels good to you.
 If you’re stuck, just pick something and see how it feels when you’re in the process.
 Do you feel rewarded and excited, or did you end up feeling like you spent way more time and energy than it was worth?
 From there, you can tweak your rates going forward.

-In the beginning of this year, I thought I wanted to focus more on Instagram partnerships, rather than blog posts since those are less time-consuming and leave more space on the blog for non-sponsored content where I can write about whatever I want.
+I used to think that I wanted to focus more on Instagram partnerships, rather than blog posts since those are less time-consuming and leave more space on the blog for non-sponsored content where I can write about whatever I want.
 With a rate of $500 per Instagram post, this seemed like a no-brainer.

 However, what I’ve realized is that I really prefer to work with brands in a larger and longer-term capacity, which includes blog posts along with social posts for that brand.
 I find this helps streamline workflow, increases trusts with readers and is more authentic.
 Thus, here are my thoughts…